Merveille94/Radiation-Dose_Calculator/README.md

 **Note on Project History:**

-This C++ Radiation Dose Calculator was developed in [Month] 2024 as a local application to assist in radiation safety and education.
+This C++ Radiation Dose Calculator was developed in September 2023 as a local application to assist in radiation safety and education.
 It serves as a tool for radiation professionals, students, and anyone interested in understanding radiation exposure.

-- C++ Version Development: [September] 2023
+- C++ Version Development: Sept, 2023

 ---